javaduke/mule-profiler-plugin/README.md

 This plugins monitors/profile the execution of a flow.
 It allows to generate alerts when it throughput is bigger than a threshold and also dump some execution metrics.
 The user can filter what app and also what MP wants to be monitored

-## Problems

-If too many events are being dropped try increasing the ringbuffersize or try to filter the mp that are more interested.
+The profiler info is being dropped inside the logs folder

+* profiler_metrics.json
+* profiler_event.log

 ## Configuration properties